TuongViDang/Alternative_TSS_Tur1_paper/README.md

 # Alternative_TSS_paper
-This repository contains code as Rmarkdown for the computational analysis of the paper:
+This repository contains processed data and codes as Rmarkdown files for the computational analysis of the paper:

 "Alternative TSS use is widespread in Cryptococcus fungi in response to environmental cues and regulated genome-wide by the transcription factor Tur1"